 At Yay.com, all plans on offer feature some degree of inclusive UK and US minutes, depending on which one you choose.
 The minutes include calls to all standard rate landline and mobile numbers, but also exclude calls to premium national and local, service, special and mobile virtual network operator (MvNO) numbers.
 We completely understand that most customers wouldn’t have heard of an MvNO, so thought we’d explain a little about what this means:

 An MvNO is classified as any communications services provider (network operator) that does not use its own network infrastructure to provide the service to its customers.
 In effect, these providers are 'reselling' the services of the underlying network operator.

-Every network operator doesn't have it’s own underlying infrastructure, and there are in fact only a small handful that do.
+Every network operator doesn't have its own underlying infrastructure, and there are in fact only a small handful that does.
 Most Mobile Virtual Network Operators will also provide their own customer service, billing systems and marketing, which makes it hard to identify that they are, in fact, an MvNO.